Course Descriptons By Program

 The course develops the students' understanding of career opportunities and expectations in Geology and the sciences.
 Students learn about the different career tracks in Geological and Environmental industries.
 Graduate school topics are addressed such as logistics of preparing and applying, expectations, and sub-disciplinary program strengths around the country.
 Students create resumes, cover letters, and portfolios.
 They are introduced to networking opportunities and techniques, job search strategies, and interview protocols.
 The purpose of the course is to develop the whole student as a scientist, but also as a mature, well-prepared professional that can contribute to their employer on the first day on the job.

 EAS303 - Hydrology

-A survey course about the existence of water on Earth, topics include the occurrence and movement of water, physical and chemical characteristics of water, and climatologic and geologic considerations of surface and subsurface water.
-Prerequisite: EAS 150 (3 crs.)
+Hydrology is a survey course relating to the existence of water on Earth.
+Topics include the occurrence and movement of water, physical and chemical characteristics of water, and climatologic and geologic considerations of surface and subsurface water.

 EAS315 - Surface Geology for Land Management